• About

 NQCC was established in 1974 as a not-for-profit incorporated association with a broad mandate to endeavour to protect the “land, waters and atmosphere of the region” and since then has worked continuously on a number of environmental issues of significance to North Queensland and beyond.

-To promote and protect the natural environment of North Queensland.
+Our Purpose: To promote and protect North Queensland's natural environment.

 Our Values

-• promotes and protects the values of the natural environment of North Queensland;
+• Act as a voice for and promote and protect the values of the natural environment of North Queensland;

-• furthers the protection and rehabilitation of the environment through advocacy and education;
+• Work towards protection and rehabilitation of the environment through advocacy and education;

-• ensures that resource use and development in the region occurs in an ecologically sustainable manner and respects species, habitats and the integrity of ecosystems;
+• Work to ensure that resource use in the region occurs in an ecologically sustainable manner and respects species, habitats and the integrity of ecosystems;

-• collaborates with and, where possible, assists organisations and individuals working toward environmental conservation within the region; and
+• Collaborate and, where possible, assist organisations and individuals working toward environmental conservation within the region;

-• works with governments to ensure that legislation, regulations and policies are designed and implemented to protect the values of the natural environment of North Queensland.
+• Work with governments to ensure that legislation, regulations, policies and plans are designed and implemented to protect the values of the natural environment of North Queensland.

 NQCC fundraising dinner a success